 Ionic 2 is built on top of Angular 2, a very popular framework (made by Google) for developing web applications.

-and Ionic 2 is in alpha and should reach beta status soon.
-Ionic 2 is now also in beta.
 Both frameworks are completely rebuilt from scratch offering better performance and simplified code.

 What will happen to Ionic 1?